-This list of Disney Cruise hacks has tips and tricks for saving money, how to have fun with kids, great (hidden) foods to try, and how to navigate a Disney cruise for a first time traveler.
+This list of Disney Cruise tips and tricks has ways to for save money, how to have fun with kids, great (hidden) foods to try, and how to navigate a Disney cruise for a first time traveler.

-As promised on Tuesday, I'm back today with a comprehensive collection of Disney Cruise hacks we've learned along this journey of planning our vacation!
+As promised on Tuesday, I'm back today with a comprehensive collection of Disney Cruise tips and tricks we've learned along this journey of planning our vacation!

 My first cruise hacks post has been seeing so much traffic lately - as of right now, it has over 3,600 pins and tens of thousands of views.
 I love sharing these little secrets with readers - we've been avid cruisers for years and were so excited to finally dive into the world of Disney Cruising.
 It definitely has its differences from a regular cruise and it helps so much to know a few of those little secrets before you ever book your trip.
 So, I thought I'd share a few of my favorite Disney Cruise Hacks with you guys today!
 This is a collection of Disney Cruise tips we've learned over the past year or so of planning this trip - I wish I had this list when we first started. 🙂

 Here are a few of the best Disney Cruise tips I've found!

 (Affiliate links used in this post.
 Read more about my link usage here.)